wsc1/proposal/design/go2draft-contracts.md

 The current design seems to be the best, but perhaps something better is possible.

+NB(wsc): suggest to use square brackets for function type params and parens for type type params.

 ##### What does := mean in a contract body?